News Update :

 Chinese marketers stepping up to mobile platform

 Eight-four percent of Chinese companies project that mobile sales will grow over the next year, and 16% are already marketing regularly through mobile, an Experian Marketing Services' whitepaper reports.
-Currently, text is the main marketing channel but other technologies, including QR codes, are expected to take a bigger share.
+Currently, text is the main marketing channel but other technologies, including QR codes, are

 comments | | Read More...